mortician/lib_bio/README.md

+lib_bio

-lib_bio (Python powered multi purpose tool chain for modding the classic BIOHAZARD / RESIDENT EVIL games)
+A Python powered multi purpose tool chain for modding the classic BIOHAZARD / RESIDENT EVIL games)
 ============================================================================================================================================================================================================

 lib_bio is a python powered toolchain/library collection for the classic BIOHAZARD / RESIDENT EVIL games, it's goal is to support every file format of the classic games.